EMI Calculator

 EMI for popular loan types

-- Home loan EMI: Long tenures (up to 30 years) → lower EMI; large total interest if rates are high.
+- Home loan EMI: Long tenures (up to 30 years) lead to lower EMI but higher total interest if rates are high.

 - Car loan EMI: Typically 3-7 years; rates lower than personal loans.